Frontline to flexibility: Paramedic careers that fit around you

 What sets Sophie’s current role apart?
 “It’s fast-paced and rewarding.
 No two days are the same.
 We have alternate weekends off, flexible leave, and an admin team that helps make time off actually possible.
 That work-life balance has been a game changer.
 That’s made a huge difference in my personal life.”

-Across Practice Plus Group, paramedics are building meaningful and rewarding careers whether it’s in secure environments, NHS 111 or urgent treatment centres, roles are designed with flexibility and career progression in mind.
+Across Practice Plus Group, paramedics are building meaningful and rewarding careers in our urgent treatment centres, roles are designed with flexibility and career progression in mind.

 As Sophie puts it: